-Transcripts
+Official Transcripts

 Students requesting transcripts must submit a written request and appropriate payment to the registrar.
 Transcripts cost \$5 per copy.
-Request forms are available at mfah.org/glassell and from the registrar.
+Request forms are available at mfah.org/glassell and from the Student Information Corner.
 Transcript requests will not be processed if the student owes any fees.
-Students may also mail a request in writing to:
+Students may email transcript request forms to registration@mfah.org or mail a request in writing to: